kluchey/OMG/pages/MCV4U___6___1 Vectors to Represent Planes.md

 		  logseq.order-list-type:: number
-		- Why is there no symmetric equation for any plane? logseq.order-list-type:: number
+		- Why is there no symmetric equation for any plane? logseq.order-list-type:: number collapsed:: true
 			- *Idea.*
 			  logseq.order-list-type:: number
+			  collapsed:: true
 				- Having two parameters means why can no longer solve for just one of them.
-We could make something like a symmetric equation but logseq.order-list-type:: number
+We could make something like a symmetric equation but, say if we solved for $t$, the new symmetric equation would still need to have $k$ input.
+The purpose of the symmetric equation was to eliminate all parameters. logseq.order-list-type:: number